dhocker/intrinio-localc/README.md

 For best results, **remove an existing Intrinio Fintech Markeplace add-in first**.
 1. Click the Add button.
-1. Navigate to the location where you downloaded intrinio.oxt.
+1. Navigate to the location where you downloaded **intrinio.oxt**.
 Select it.
 1. Choose if you want the add-in installed for you or everyone.
 1. Click the Close button.
 1. If LibreOffice asks to restart, do so.